 “The flexibility and personalization of the MPS in Management – Accounting Specialization program aligned with my short– and long-term career objectives perfectly.”

-What attracted you to the MPS in Management – Accounting Specialization program?
+Why were you interested in the MPS in Management – Accounting Specialization program?

 My ultimate career goal is to become a C-suite executive for a Fortune 500 company, and I understand that many of these companies value a candidate who is a licensed CPA.
 To become a licensed CPA, I will need to pass the CPA exam.
-Therefore, taking a wide breadth of accounting electives offered in the program (i.e. advanced accounting, auditing and assurance, business taxation, fraud examination) has aided in my preparation for the CPA exam.
+Therefore, taking a wide breadth of accounting electives offered in the program (for example, advanced accounting, auditing and assurance, business taxation, fraud examination) has aided in my preparation for the CPA exam.”

-What are some of the benefits of being in a collaborative program with learning opportunities from all three schools in the SC Johnson College of Business?
+What are some of the benefits of being in a collaborative program within the Cornell SC Johnson College of Business?